Circumcision Benefits

 What are the circumcision benefits?

 Circumcision benefits have been documented in the medical literature.
-Circumcision is the most common operationCircumcision Benefits with the lowest risks of complications by trained surgeons.
-There are different opinions on whether there is a need for a male to be circumcised.
+Circumcision is the most common operationCircumcision Benefits performed by trained surgeons with the lowest risks of complications

-Medical literature and research showed that boys under one year are optimal for circumcision due to medical indications.
+Medical literature and research showed that boys under one year are optimal age for circumcision due to medical indications.

 Infant circumcision is a safe, simple, convenient and cost-effective procedure.